Skip to main content

 Evening mood at Badeschiff © visitberlin, Foto: Philip Koschel

 The place where the districts of Treptow, Friedrichshain and Kreuzberg meet is marked by the Molecule Man.
-Three metal figures rising 30 meters high from the Spree, visible from afar, symbolize each of the three districts.
-From there on run a little further downstream on the Treptowers side and you'll arrive at the bathing ship.
-The extensive pool floating on the Spree (Badeschiff) with sunny beach area, bar and music on the shore reminds you of warm summer days in Ibiza or the Caribbean - but with a Berlin panorama.
-Here you can also rent SUP boards and paddle to Molecule Man.
+Three metal figures, each symbolising one of the three districts, rise 30 metres high from the Spree, visible from afar.
+From there, walk a little further downstream on the Treptowers side and you will arrive at the Badeschiff.
+The expansive pool floating on the Spree with a sunny beach area, bar and music on the banks is reminiscent of Ibiza or the Caribbean on warm summer days - but with a panoramic view of Berlin.
+You can also hire SUP boards here and paddle to the Molecule Man.

 Where: Eichenstraße 4, Treptow